 Dairne Ryan is an innovative program director and non-profit leader experienced in using community-based humane approaches to address the overpopulation of cats and dogs in the San Francisco East Bay and in Latin America.
-Dairne has volunteered with Fix Our Ferals since 1999, and she is also a program director for Animal Balance.
+Dairne has volunteered with Fix Our Ferals since 1998, and is also a program director for Animal Balance.
 She has over 20 years of experience as an insurance consultant and expert.

 Dr. Jean Goh was the Director of the Spay/Neuter Clinic at the San Francisco SPCA for over 10 years.
 She has an interest in surgery and field medicine, and is dedicated to making quality veterinary care accessible to underserved communities.
 Dr. Goh headed up the “Fix Our Perros” program, held monthly for small dogs at our FOF Clinic, and funded by the San Francisco SPCA in 2014.